hacks-guide/Guide_3DS/docs/zh_CN/uninstall-cfw.md

 - One of your games is broken
 - One of your system applications is broken
 - Your console is unable to boot to HOME Menu
+- Your system is crashing randomly
+- You want to update your system firmware/CFW install

 <u>**STOP!!!**</u> Uninstalling custom firmware is an unnecessary risk that will at best waste your time and at worst <u>**BRICK**</u> your console.
 A better idea would be to ask for help at [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp).